Jan0660/kittygifs/docs/selfhost.md

 ### `apiUrl`

-Required by `smtp`.
-URL of the API, used in the verification email.
-Must not have a trailing slash.
+Required by `logto`.
+URL of the API, used in redirects from Logto.

 ### `allowSignup`